nicojones/Ribosome/readme.md

 * Assets
 * File minimisation
 * director.php for file generation
-* ...
 * more stuff ...
 * ...

-See the full docs [here](https://rawgit.com/nicojones/Ribosome/master/src/resources/views/docs/2.1.1/index.html) (generated from comments)
+See the README online [here](https://github.com/nicojones/Ribosome) See the full docs [here](https://rawgit.com/nicojones/Ribosome/master/docs/index.html) (generated from comments) or [download it](https://rawgit.com/nicojones/Ribosome/master/docs/-API-documentation.zip)
+Fork me on Github, that would make me happy: [https://github.com/nicojones] My personal websites can be found at [https://kupfer.es/]

 ## micro Tutorial
 We are going to build a page that shows the current date and time, taking in parameters from the URL.